 Federal Direct Loans (subsidized and unsubsidized) are low-interest loans available to assist eligible students.
 A student must complete an online Entrance Counseling Interview and Master Promissory Note to receive federal loan funds.
 Upon meeting all general eligibility requirements, the loan application must be certified by the College.
-A student must be enrolled and accepted as a degree seeking student in an eligible associate, bachelor or master program.
+A student must be enrolled as a degree-seeking student in an eligible undergraduate or graduate program.